Mar 20, 2026

 The AI Control Hackathon brings together researchers, engineers, security professionals, and AI safety enthusiasts to tackle one of the most pressing open problems: how do we keep AI systems safe when they might be actively working against us?

-This is the second edition of the hackathon, co-organized with Redwood Research (the group that founded the field of AI control) and the UK AI Security Institute.
+This is the second edition of the hackathon, co-organized with Redwood Research (the group that founded the field of AI control).
 Over three days, participants will develop novel control protocols, build evaluation tools, and stress-test existing safety measures using infrastructure like ControlArena and SHADE-Arena.

 Top teams get